 There are countless ways to measure it, but it's not always abundantly clear which is best.
-In most cases, there's not one singular 'best' measure of employee performance.
+In most cases, there's not a singular 'best' measure of employee performance.
 The real best measurement is often a collection of measures tailored to your team, and even individual employees.

 Let's take a moment to examine some different ways organizations measure staff performance, and the some of the impacts those methods can have:

-The number of units produced, processed or sold is a simple and objective indicator of performance.
+The number of units produced, processed, or sold is a simple and objective indicator of performance.
 In industries where sheer output quantity is prized over quality, this can be a useful way to measure performance.
 Here's an example:

 Employee A produces 10 widgets per week.

 According to this quantitative measure of employee performance, Employee B is outperforming employee A by a significant margin.

 The problem is that this is not a universally effective measure of performance.
 In any industry with a less objective criteria for success, measuring employee performance based on output can be quite problematic.